 We already told you about how easy it is to make waffles at home.
 We leave you a post about it with a basic recipe here .

 Today we propose another easy waffle recipe, but this time based on cornmeal (which you can substitute for gluten-free flour to make gluten-free waffles).
 We suggest you accompany it with a blueberry jam that gives it contrast and flavor.
-Delicious waffles for breakfast!
+Some delicious waffles for breakfast!

-To make them, nothing better than the Nordic Ware waffle maker , suitable for vitro and gas, which distributes the heat evenly and produces perfect waffles.
-Are you excited about it?
+To make them, nothing better than the Nordic Ware waffle iron , suitable for vitro and gas, which distributes the heat evenly and produces perfect waffles.
+Do you dare with it?

 Ingredients